 An Archaeologist’s Dream

-Truck Campers will find that the Mesa Verde National Park in Colorado is best known for nearly 5,000 well preserved archaeological sites, including 600 cliff dwellings.
-The alcoves of the Ancestral Pueblo people who lived in the regions from A.D.
-600 to 1300 are some of the most notable and best preserved in the United States.
+Truck Campers will find that the Mesa Verde National Park in Colorado (link for campground) is best known for nearly 5,000 well-preserved archaeological sites, including 600 cliff dwellings.
+The sites of the Ancestral Pueblo people who lived in the regions from A.D.
+600 to 1300 are some of the most notable and best-preserved in the United States.

-Truck campers will see structures within these alcoves that are mostly blocks of hard sandstone and held together with adobe mortar.
+Truck campers will see structures within these alcoves, which are primarily blocks of hard sandstone held together with adobe mortar.

 Black Canyon of the